cozy/cozy.github.io/docs/dev/konnector.md

 #### Fetch operations

-Every time the collector is run, it will call every method from the `fetchOperations` array.
+Every time the connector is run, it will call every method from the `fetchOperations` array.
 Use this methods to log into the remote site, fetch data and save it.

 Each function must use the same signature: `functionName(fields, bills, data, next)` where: